January 5, 2012

 Pursuant to Assembly Bill (AB) 114, Section 54 (Chapter 43, Statutes of 2011), and provisions 18 and 26 of Item 6110 161-0001 of the Budget Act of 2011–12 funds must be used for:

 . . . educationally related mental health services, including out-of-home residential services for emotionally disturbed pupils, required by an individualized education program pursuant to the federal Individuals with Disabilities Education Act (IDEA) of 2004 (20 U.S.C.
 Sec.
 1400 et seq.) and as described in Section 56363 of the California Education Code (EC).
-The State Superintendent of Public Instruction shall allocate these funds to special education local plan areas in the 2011–12 fiscal year based upon an equal rate per pupil using the methodology specified in Section 56836.07 of
+The State Superintendent of Public Instruction shall allocate these funds to special education local plan areas in the 2011–12 fiscal year based upon an equal rate per pupil using the methodology specified in Section 56836.07 of the EC.

 These provisions have been assigned Resource Code 6512, which differentiates these funds from Resource Code 6500, special education general fund programs.
 These funds shall be exclusively available for these services only for fiscal year (FY) 2011–12 and FY 2012–13.